mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-purchase/how-to-procure-a-vendor-contract.md

 If you did not provide a contract in the PO submission and have received spend approval, ask your vendor contact to send you a **Word Document** of their contract so that Legal may review and if necessary, REDLINE the agreement.
 You may reference the legal review process outlined in the [Authorization Matrix](https://drive.google.com/a/mattermost.com/open?id=1fDIMiO0uydB_1zCUxZ4sGfSnBJ0P_49zbeQGgTqbYPI).

-All contracts are to address either Ian Tien \(CEO\) or Time Quock \(VP Finance & Operations\), and should include the following relevant information:
+All contracts are to address either Ian Tien \(CEO\) or Tim Quock \(VP Finance\), and should include the following relevant information:

 | Type            | Information |
 | ----------------|-------------|